MrAminiDev/NetOptix/README.md

 17. Adding a real-time server monitoring system
 18. Create and Delete ZRAM
 19. Adding a ClamAV antivirus
+20. AUTO SSL Marzban
-20. Other features coming soon...
+21. Other features coming soon...

 # Installation Script
 To install, simply run the following command on your server